ENCODE-DCC/encoded/docs/front-end-overview.md

 Then one of the most important operations for rendering an _encoded_ page happens: retrieving the properties of the object being displayed (e.g. Experiment, Biosample, etc.).

 The server “renders” the displayed object properties as a JSON string into a `<script>` tag right at the beginning of the `<body>` section of the HTML that gets sent to the web browser.
 You can see this for any _encoded_ page by looking at the source of the page, or the “Elements” tab of the Chrome debugger, or in the server response of the http request.
-The `<script>` tag has a `data-prop-name` attribute with the value `context` that lets the `getRenderedProps` function find the JSON within the HTML to convert to a Javascript object that gets passed to the main `encoded` React component, called `<App>`, in [app.js](../src/encoded/static/components/app.js).
+The `<script>` tag has a `data-prop-name` attribute with the value “context” that lets the `getRenderedProps` function find the JSON within the HTML to convert to a Javascript object that gets passed to the main `encoded` React component, called `<App>`, in [app.js](../src/encoded/static/components/app.js).

 The launching of `<App>` looks familiar if you’ve looked at the [beginning of the React documentation](https://facebook.github.io/react/docs/hello-world.html), though instead of rendering an HTML tag, it renders our `<App>` component, and instead of rendering `<App>` into a `<div>`, it renders `<App>` into the DOM represented by `document`.
 At that moment, all the React code you see in `<App>` and all the code `<App>` calls follows the React concepts you find in their documentation.